lindison/3ohtemplates/desctructions/notes.md

 ### Testing scaling standalone controller to HA deployment
 The following will test scaling on the environment.
 Does it make sense to build a 1 controller, 1 compute environment prior to scaling it up to a 3 controller, 4 compute environment?

-[stack@undercloud ~]$ ```openstack overcloud deploy --templates --control-scale 3 --compute-scale 3 --ceph-storage-scale 3 --ntp-server pool.ntp.org --neutron-network-type vxlan --neutron-tunnel-types vxlan```
+[stack@undercloud ~]$ `openstack overcloud deploy --templates --control-scale 1 --compute-scale 2 --ntp-server pool.ntp.org --neutron-network-type vxlan --neutron-tunnel-types vxlan`

 ### Scale done